-Knowledge acquired during the lectures is verified at the final exam.
+Knowledge aquired during the lectures is verified by the final exam.
 This exam is in the oral or/and written form, depending on the number of students.

-The oral exam consists of 5 questions; the answer to each question is marked in 0-5 points.
+The oral exam consists of a set of 5 questions, a set of questions is drawn from at least 10 sets; answer to each question is marked in 0-10 points.
+50% of points are needed to pass the exam.

 The written exam consists of 45-60 questions of multiple choice type.
-Students get 1 point for the correct answer and 0 points for the wrong answer or lack of an answer.
+Students get 1 point for the correct answer and 0 points for wrong answer or lack of answer.
 50% of points are needed to pass the exam.
-In questionable cases, there is a possibility to correct the mark by answering some questions orally.
+An additional oral question is possible for students with a number of points close to completion.